Noise source identification

 When measuring a large number of points, robotic systems can accurately automate microphone positioning; for use on-site or inside moving vehicles, we offer hand-held systems based on a sound level meter.

-The recommended system for sound intensity mapping applications is based on a PULSE data acquisition and analysis system with LAN-XI front-end with sound intensity front panel and noise source identification software.
+The recommended system for sound intensity mapping applications is based on a BK Connect data acquisition and analysis system with LAN-XI front-end with sound intensity front panel and noise source identification software.
 A sound intensity probe set with remote control and a sound intensity calibrator complete the system.
 The system can be expanded with a two-dimensional, automated positioning system for a sound intensity probe and a third input on the front-end is available for selective intensity measurements.

 For measurements close to a source, acoustic holography provides fast and accurate acoustic maps of sound pressure, sound intensity and other sound field parameters at low to medium frequencies (100 Hz to 2 kHz).
 Our patented algorithms ‘SONAH’ and ‘ESM’ allow accurate measurement with relatively small arrays without encountering edge effects.
 Acoustic holography also allows results to be calculated closer to and further away from the source, and the capability of the system can be augmented with an automatic positioning system, transient and quasi-stationary calculations and sound quality metrics.
 Wideband holography extends the use of holography far beyond the usual frequency range limit.